25 Political leadership

 Learning about leadership begins with a philosophy of leadership education.

-Birthright theories ignore the leaders’ relationships with their followers, the tasks at hand, the organisation the leader is supported by, and the strategic environment that such leadership occurs in.[6]
+Birthright theories ignore the leaders’ relationships with their followers, the tasks at hand, the organisation the leader is supported by, and the strategic environment that such leadership occurs in.[7]
 Modern perspectives begin with the premise that leadership is about motivating followers towards some vision, providing solutions in times of crisis, or otherwise getting people to do what they would otherwise not do.
-The key point, however, is that effective leadership requires followers to act voluntarily – a point not lost on stories such as the sacrifice of the 300 Spartans at the battle of Thermopylae.[7]
+The key point, however, is that effective leadership requires followers to act voluntarily.
 Further, leaders must achieve something that makes circumstances better for followers than before their leadership began.

 Defining political leadership presents a challenge because of the diversity of places where leadership can occur.

 Leaders do not necessarily need to hold formal positions to be regarded as influential and effective; political leaders may not necessarily be politicians.
-They may include leaders of informal bodies, like social movements, such as Charles Frederick (Fred) Maynard (1879–1946) an important Aboriginal activist whose work led to the creation of the Australian Aboriginal Progressive Association in the 1920s.
+They may include leaders of informal bodies, like social movements, such as Charles Frederick (Fred) Maynard, an important First Nations activist whose work led to the creation of the Australian Aboriginal Progressive Association in the 1920s.
 Alternatively, leaders do commonly hold roles in formal organisations, like political parties, business leaders, and so on.
-Some bridge both worlds, like the social reformer Edith Cowan (1861–1932) who became the first woman elected to parliament in Australia in 1921.
+Some bridge both worlds, like the social reformer Edith Cowan who became the first woman elected to parliament in Australia in 1921, or peace activist Jo Vallentine who was the first Greens MP elected to the federal parliament in 1990.

 Leaders of social movements or business leaders are not subjected to the same scrutiny as political leaders and are often responsible for a narrower set of outcomes that contribute indirectly to the common good.
 To be sure, legal and ethical behaviour is important, but business leaders, for example, are primarily focused on profit-seeking, which may include socially responsible behaviours designed to align the corporation’s values with extant societal values.
 Indeed, it is generally accepted that corporate social responsibility is not incommensurate with improving market performance.[8]